mildsunrise/dm500-satip/docs/README.md

    sure it doesn't come with a timebomb if you have a clone).

- - `stbx25xx-driver`: folder containing what appears to be the source code for IBM STBx25xx drivers.
+ - `stbx25xx-driver`: folder containing what appears to be the source code for IBM ~~STBx25xx~~ drivers.
 The firmware blobs were extracted from this archive.

+   **Warning:** actually STB043xx, it seems.
+However, firmware verification went okay, and registers appear to match...